DavidMorano/other/src/conterm/README.txt

 CONTERM

-Determine if the current process is connneced to a controlling terminal and return appropriate exit-status.
+Determine if the current process is connected to a controlling terminal and return appropriate exit-status.

 Synopsis: